kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 -   `ScoreTimer`: `1`
 -   `StartTimer`: `2`

-In addition, set the `One Shot` property of `StartTimer` to `On` and set `Position` of the `StartPos` node to `(240, 450)`.
+In addition, set the `One Shot` property of `StartTimer` to "On" and set `Position` of the `StartPos` node to `(240, 450)`.
 Now add a script to `Main`.

 #### Spawning Mobs

 The Main node will be spawning new mobs, and we want them to appear at a random location on the edge of the screen.
 Add a `Path2D` named `MobPath` as a child of `Main`.
-When you select the `Path2D` node you will see some new buttons appear at the top of the window:
+When you select the `Path2D` node you will see some new buttons appear at the top of the editor:

 ![Instance a Scene](img/path2d_buttons.png)

-Select the middle one ("Add Point") and draw the path by clicking to add the following points. **Important:** draw the path in _clockwise_ order, or your mobs will spawn pointing _outwards_ instead of _inwards_!
+Select the middle one ("Add Point") and draw the path by clicking to add the points shown. **Important:** draw the path in _clockwise_ order, or your mobs will spawn pointing _outwards_ instead of _inwards_!

 ![Instance a Scene](img/draw_path2d.png)

 Now that the path is defined, add a `PathFollow2D` node as a child of `MobPath` and name it `MobSpawnLocation`.
-This node will automatically follow the path you've drawn, so we can use it to select a random position along the path.
+This node will automatically rotate and follow the path you've drawn, so we can use it to select a random position and direction along the path.

-Now add a script to `Main`.

 #### Main Script

+Add a script to `Main`.
 At the top of the script we use `export (PackedScene)` to allow us to choose the Mob scene we want to instance.

 ```
 extends Node